Damiere Byrd: 2016

 Byrd signed a reserve/futures contract with the Panthers on February 9, 2016.

 Byrd made the initial 53-man roster in 2016 but was inactive for the first five games before being released on October 14, 2016.
 He was re-signed to the practice squad the next day.
 He was promoted back to the active roster on December 29, 2016.

 2017

-On October 1, 2017 during the second quarter of a game versus the New England Patriots, Byrd broke his left arm on a reverse play.
+On October 1, 2017, during the second quarter of a game versus the New England Patriots, Byrd broke his left arm on a reverse play.
 He was subsequently placed on the injured reserve two days later.
 He was activated off injured reserve to the active roster on December 2, 2017.
-In Week 16, Byrd returned a kickoff 103 yards, a franchise record, and scored the Panthers' first kickoff-return touchdown since 2011 which was crucial in the 22–19 win over the Buccaneers, earning him NFC Special Teams Player of the Week.
+In Week 16, Byrd returned a kickoff 103 yards, a franchise record, and scored the Panthers' first kickoff-return touchdown since 2011 which was crucial in the 22–19 win over the Buccaneers, earning him National Football Conference (NFC) Special Teams Player of the Week.
 However during the second half of the game, Byrd suffered a lower leg injury and subsequently was placed on injured reserve on December 26, 2017.